UBICenter/ubicenter.org/_posts/2021-11-30-mortality-existential-risk-ubi.md

 I'm posting it on Giving Tuesday both to highlight the work of [GiveDirectly](https://givedirectly.org), which provides cash transfers to extremely poor people and conducts research on those payments that I cite extensively, and to invite readers to consider tax and benefit policy research as a cause area for effective giving--research like we and our sister nonprofit, [PolicyEngine](https://policyengine.org), conduct.

 Beyond the information in this chapter, trends from the past year suggest greater potential for tax and benefit policy as a cause area.
-[GiveWell has said](https://www.givewell.org/international/technical/programs/cash-transfers) that "Cash transfers have the strongest track record we've seen for a non-health intervention," yet governments continue to restrict uses of benefit dollars.
+[GiveWell has said](https://www.givewell.org/international/technical/programs/cash-transfers) that "Cash transfers have the strongest track record we've seen for a non-health intervention, " yet governments continue to restrict uses of benefit dollars.
 The US Bipartisan Infrastructure Package, for example, created a [\$14 billion broadband subsidy](https://www.fcc.gov/broadbandbenefit), and the Build Back Better Act would spend [\$500 billion on childcare subsidies](https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/28/president-biden-announces-the-build-back-better-framework/) (twice as much as on the Child Tax Credit).
 Both of these programs create _welfare cliffs_, in which higher earnings can leave people worse off due to lost benefits.
 Developing countries enact policies that are similarly flawed, if not worse.